What type of services does Meridian Services provide?

 Can an individual decorate their own room?

-Meridian Services encourages consumers to decorate their bedrooms and to make the room their own.
+Meridian Services encourages persons served to decorate their bedrooms and to make the room their own.

 Can someone living in one of Meridian Services’ homes have friends over?

-We encourage consumers to invite friends to visit them in their homes.
+We encourage persons served to invite friends to visit them in their homes.
 The frequency and duration of these visits may be subject to determination by the team depending on the needs and vulnerabilities of the resident.

 Can someone living in one of Meridian Services’ homes have cable/internet in their rooms?